 Based on initial visitor demand, lodge additions were ongoing through 1974.
-By the late 1970s, however, emerging cruise ship markets began offering pricecompetitive park visits, bypassing Bartlett Cove and supplanting the lodge's role as a way station.
+By the late 1970s, however, emerging cruise ship markets began offering price-competitive park visits, bypassing Bartlett Cove and supplanting the lodge's role as a way station.
 Today, around 30,000 visitors annually visit the frontcountry, accounting for only five percent of the overall park visitation (2017 NPS visitor data).

 Given its remote setting and the travel logistics and expense of a visit, independent travelers are the segment most intimately connected to the Bartlett Cove experience.
-Frontcountry visitation occurs mainly during the prime season when Gustavus is served by a daily jet connection with Juneau (see figure 1), and when the Glacier Bay Lodge is open (Memorial Day through Labor Day).
+Frontcountry visitation occurs mainly during the prime second when Customeric second has a driluiet a the prime season when Gustavus is served by a daily jet connection with Juneau (see figure 1), and when the Glacier Bay Lodge is open (Memorial Day through Labor Day).